mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/dataobject.md

 *  [datamodel](datamodel): The basic pricinples
 *  [objectmodel](objectmodel): Casting and special property-parsing
-*  [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html): A "container" for DataObjects
+*  `[api:DataObject]`: A "container" for DataObjects

 ## Basics

-The call to ''DataObject->getCMSFields()'' is the centerpiece of every data administration interface in Silverstripe, which returns a [FieldSet](http://api.silverstripe.org/trunk/forms/core/FieldSet.html) suitable for a [Form](http://api.silverstripe.org/trunk/forms/core/Form.html) object.
-If not overloaded, we're using ''@link scaffoldFormFields()'' to automatically generate this set.
-To customize, overload this method in a subclass or decorate onto it by using ''DataObjectDecorator->updateCMSFields()''.
+The call to ''DataObject->getCMSFields()'' is the centerpiece of every data administration interface in Silverstripe, which returns a `[api:FieldSet]`''.

 	:::php
 	class MyPage extends Page {